Instructor Category: Farrar Williams

 Evaluation and Feedback

-My goal as an educator is always to help your student move forward in their skills with reading, writing, and critical thinking, especially as applied to history.
+My goal as an educator is always to help your students advance their skills in reading, writing, and critical thinking, especially as applied to history.
 Students start in different places.
 This is why I give extensive feedback on key writing assignments and make myself available to talk students through tricky assignments if they ask for help.
 It’s also why I give marks for class participation.
-The back and forth of the classroom is a big part of how we learn.
+The back-and-forth of the classroom is a big part of how we learn.
 Students who are less comfortable speaking up in class will have ample opportunities to participate in writing and other ways.

 Rubrics are provided for all writing assignments.
 Grades reflect class participation, writing assignments, short answer questions, and map quizzes.